-Canada is also officially a bilingual nation, with French and English as its two languages.
+Canada is officially a bilingual nation, with French and English as its two languages.
 Other languages scattered throughout Canada include Cantonese, Italian, German, Punjabi, and Spanish.
 This variety in languages serves to prove that Canada truly is a cultural mosaic.

 Canada is a vast country filled with opportunities for interns looking to spruce up their resume and compete in a global job market.